Cray-HPE/docs-csm/glossary.md

 * visualization servers
 * other special-purpose nodes

-### Baseboard Management Controller (BMC)
+## Baseboard Management Controller (BMC)

-Air-Cooled cabinet COTS servers include a Redfish-enabled baseboard management controller (BMC) and REST endpoint for API control and management.
-Either IPMI commands or REST API calls can be used to manage a COTS server.
+Air-Cooled cabinet COTS servers that include a Redfish-enabled baseboard management controller (BMC) and REST endpoint for API control and management.
+Either IPMI commands or REST API calls can be used to manage a BMC.

-### Blade Switch Controller (sC)
+## Blade Switch Controller (sC)

 The Slingshot blade switch embedded controller (sC) provides a hardware management REST endpoint to monitor environmental conditions and manage the blade power, switch ASIC, FPGA buffer/interfaces, and firmware.

-### Cabinet Cooling Group
+## Cabinet Cooling Group
 A cabinet cooling group is a group of cabinets that are connected to a floor-standing coolant distribution unit (CDU).
 Management network CDU switches in the CDU aggregate all the node management network (NMN) and hardware management network (HMN) connections for the cabinet group.

-### Customer Access Network
+## Customer Access Network

 The Customer Access Network (CAN) provides access from outside the customer network to services, noncompute nodes (NCNs), and User Access Nodes (UANs) in the system.
 This allows for the following: